 This course introduces students to the field of sociology through the study of energy and power in several of their conceptual forms: as social levers of oppression and inequities, as the physical capacity behind economic development and material accumulation, and as complicated and contested cultural symbols of tremendous consequence for the natural and social worlds.
 The course looks at human labor and energy as interwoven dimensions of western society and uses theories of power as lenses for understanding five case studies: The production and consumption of sugar; The contemporary cotton apparel industry; Mass incarceration in the United States; Appalachian coal and Global Climate Change.
 Students may take only one introductory-level course.
 This counts toward the foundation requirement for the major.
 Offered every year.

 This introductory course for first-year students traces the development of modern social theory from the 17th to the 20th century.
 It begins by examining the fundamental social institutions and values that characterize modern society and the Enlightenment in the works of Descartes, Locke, Dickens, Weber and J.S.
 Mill: (1) rise of modern state, political democracy and utilitarianism; (2) market economy, industrialization and economic liberalism; (3) new class system and capitalism; (4) modern personality (self) and individualism; and (5) principles of natural science, technological reason and positivism.
 The course then turns to the dreams and imagination of Romanticism in the 19th and 20th centuries with its critique of modernity in the works of Marx (socialism), Freud (psychoanalysis), Camus and Schopenhauer (existentialism) and Nietzsche (nihilism).
 We will outline the development of the distinctive principles and institutions of modernity in the following works: Dickens' "Hard Times," Marx's "Economic and Philosophical Manuscripts of 1844, " Weber's "The Protestant Ethic and the Spirit of Capitalism" and "Science as a Vocation," Locke's "Second Treatise of Government," Mill's "On Liberty," Descartes's "The Meditations Concerning First Philosophy," Freud's "Dora: An Analysis of a Case of Hysteria" and "Five Lectures on Psychoanalysis," Camus's "The Fall," Schopenhauer's "The World as Will and Representation," and Nietzsche's "Twilight of the Idols."
 Students may take only one introductory-level course.
+This course is only open to first-year students.
 This counts toward the foundation requirement for the major.
 No prerequisite.
 Offered every semester.

 This introductory course explores the collective foundations of individual identity within the American experience.
 In what sense is the self essentially social?
 How are changes in identity attributable to the organization of experience throughout life?
 What are the effects of gender, race and social class on consciousness?
 How have changes in American industrial capitalism shaped the search for self-worth?
 In what ways have science and technology altered our relationship to nature?
 What challenges to identity are posed by emerging events in American history, including immigration and the African diaspora?
 How has the very advent of modernity precipitated our preoccupation with the question "Who am I?"
 Situated as we are in a farming community, we will consider these questions of identity through an examination of local rural society.
 Students will conduct group research projects to connect our ideas to everyday life.
 Students may take only one introductory-level course.
 This counts toward the foundation requirement for the major.
 Open only to first-year and sophomore students.
 No prerequisite.